erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 Author: [Erik Lönroth]

 ## What you will learn
-This tutorial is a good start to learn about the concept of "juju hooks".
+This tutorial is a good start to learn about the concept of "juju hooks" by modify an existing charm.

 You will: